CSO Vulnerability Handling and Responsible Disclosure Process

 A team of security experts will investigate your finding.
 Within three working days you will be receiving an e-mail with a first reply.
 Note: revealing your finding to the public is not allowed, instead talk to our experts and give them time to assess and solve the problem.
 Accordingly, we will provide you with feedback with regard to your finding.
 We will explain to you whether we will solve the problem, how we will solve it and when.

 By investigating our IT systems, it might be that you act prosecutable.
-In case you act with good faith, act in accordance to the mentioned rules of the Cyber Startup Observatory©, there will not be any inducement to report your action.
+In case you act with good faith, act in accordance to the mentioned rules of the Cybersecurity Observatory, there will not be any inducement to report your action.
 Therefore, follow the rules of the responsible disclosure.

 - Ensure that during your and our investigation of your reported vulnerably, you do not apply any damage.